Battle of Checkpoint Pasta: Losses and aftermath

 In addition, 22 were injured and an unknown number of Somali militiamen and civilians were killed or injured.
 In the 2008 documentary Checkpoint Pasta by director Andrea Bettinetti, Somali sources say 67 militiamen were killed and at least 103 were injured.

 Among the Italians wounded, there was also the then Second Lieutenant Gianfranco Paglia, paratrooper, who during the action was hit by three bullets while trying to rescue the crew of one of the immobilized armored cars.
 One bullet entered the lung which caused internal bleeding, and one hit the spinal cord which forced him to use a wheelchair afterwards.
 He was awarded the Gold Medal for military valor for the action.
 Despite having lost the use of his legs, he is still in service in the Italian Army.
 The paratrooper and Sergeant Major Giampiero Monti, seriously injured in the abdomen, was awarded the Silver Medal of Military Valor.
 Other silver and bronze medals were awarded to various members of the Bersaglieri and helicopter pilots engaged in the action.
+A few days after the clash, on 9 July, the Italians re-occupied the checkpoints, including Checkpoint Pasta.